modataconsulting/dbt_ga4_project/docs/__docs__.md

 {% docs sum_event_value %} The sum of all monetary value parameters supplied with an event for a session.
 You can use this context-sensitive metric to capture data that's important to you (e.g. `revenue`, `time`, `distance`). {% enddocs %}

-{% docs session_engaged %} Whether or not (i.e., `1` or `0`) a session lasted 10 seconds or longer, or had 1 or more conversion events, or 2 or more page or screen views. {% enddocs %}
+{% docs is_engaged_session %} Whether or not (i.e., `1` or `0`) a session lasted 10 seconds or longer, or had 1 or more conversion events, or 2 or more page or screen views. {% enddocs %}

 {% docs event_date %} Date of when the associated page was viewed. {% enddocs %}

 {% docs hour %} Hour of when the associated page was viewed. {% enddocs %}

-{% docs page_location %} The complete URL of the webpage that a user visited on your website.
+{% docs original_page_location %} The original complete URL of the webpage that a user visited on your website.
 For example, if someone visits www.googlemerchandisestore.com/Bags?theme=1, then the complete URL will populate the dimension. {% enddocs %}

+{% docs page_location %} The complete URL of the webpage that a user visited on your website, without any query paramaters. {% enddocs %}

 {% docs page_title %} The page title that you set on your website. {% enddocs %}